DavidKocman36/IRCPhone/README.md

 Next, it is very important to make sure identity and cpim grammars are in /usr/share/belr/grammars folder (used for instant messages).

-Run these commands: `find /usr/share/belr/grammars/identity_grammar` and `find /usr/share/belr/grammars/cpim_grammar` If the grammars are not found then just copy these grammars from linphone-sdk.
+Run these commands: `find /usr/share/belr/grammars/identity_grammar` and `find /usr/share/belr/grammars/cpim_grammar` If the grammars are not found then just copy these grammars from linphone-sdk and create the folders if they are not yet created.

 `sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/identity_grammar /usr/share/belr/grammars/`
 `sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/cpim_grammar /usr/share/belr/grammars/`